JosephSun/cliffordfajardo.github.io/_posts/2015-12-21-mac-developer-workflow.markdown

 ![events-0](/assets/images/posts/009m.gif)

 According my Alfred App, since May 20, 2015 I've launched the Application 4020 times.
-If on average each task I didn't do on Alfred takes 5 seconds, then I have saved over 350 minutes (being very conservative) worth of keystrokes since in the past 5 months.
+If on average each task I didn't do on Alfred takes 5 seconds then I have saved over 350 minutes (being very conservative) worth of keystrokes since in the past 5 months.

 Stuff I didn't cover: